Ride Leader Credits

 GPC is all about riding — thus, leading rides is one of the most important volunteer activities in the club.
 We award one ride leader credit (RLC) for each ride led on behalf of the club, and for certain other activities.
 Eight RLC's will earn a club jersey, club socks, or other valuable premium.
 In order to be fair and consistent, we adopted the following policy for awarding ride leader credits.

-Remember to submit your sign-up sheets (postal mail or email).
-For more information see Submittal of Sign-in Sheets.
+Remember to submit your sign-in data.
 If you have any questions, ask the Ride Leader Credit Officer at .

 One credit is given for rides that are published in the Wheel Truth and for Web-Only rides (rides that

 are approved but are posted on the website only — not in the Wheel Truth —

 because they are submitted too late for publication).
 No credit is given for Impromptu rides (rides that are

 Note.
 Web-Only rides may be submitted any time before the ride, but to receive credit they must appear on the website as an approved ride, which requires approval by the Ride Coordinator.
 No promises are made as to how long approval will take.
 The earlier you submit your Web-Only ride, the more likely it will be approved — typically you should allow at least a few days.
 Rides will not be approved retroactively.

 - Credit is given only when leaders actually ride in the ride.
 Simply handing out a route sheet or "making arrangements" is not sufficient.